- Semgrep in CI

 Getting started with Semgrep in continuous integration (CI)

 Semgrep can be run within CI (continuous integration) environments.
-By integrating Semgrep into your CI environment, your development cycle benefits from the automated scanning of repositories at every push event, pull or merge request (PR or MR).
+By integrating Semgrep into your CI environment, your development cycle benefits from the automated scanning of repositories at various events, such as:

-A Semgrep CI job can connect to Semgrep App, a centralized location for managing findings, sending notifications, and configuring Semgrep rules for scanning.
-Alternatively, a Semgrep CI job can be set up as a stand-alone job, which means it does not connect to Semgrep App.
+A Semgrep CI job can connect to Semgrep Cloud Platform, a centralized location for managing findings, sending notifications, and configuring Semgrep rules for scanning.
+Alternatively, a Semgrep CI job can be set up as a stand-alone job, which means it does not connect to Semgrep Cloud Platform.

 This document helps users choose which method best meets their goals in integrating Semgrep in their CI environment.